 Since leaving the formal public sector, Public Service Mutuals have reported reduced bureaucracy, leading to faster decision making, better quality and more innovative services.
 There are several studies which have shown the benefits of operating as a mutual, whether that is through direct employee ownership, or other forms of employee involvement and influence.
 Click on the links below to read more.

 The government is committed to an economy that works for all, where employees, customers and communities have a say in the way their public services are delivered.
 The mutual model empowers employees by ensuring they have a say in the way the organisation is run.
-Several studies show that a more engaged workforce means a happier workforce, resulting in better quality services and more satisfied customers.
-This can ultimately lead to greater productivity, resulting in better values services for the taxpayer.
+Several studies have shown that a more engaged workforce means a happier and more productive workforce.
+This results in better quality services, more satisfied customers and ultimately better value for money for the taxpayer.

-We’ve been supporting the development and growth of Public Service Mutuals for the past 7 years.
-Click the links below to see details on some of the past support programmes for mutuals.
+The government has been supporting the development and growth of Public Service Mutuals for the past 7 years.
+Click the links below to see details on some of the past support programmes for Mutuals.